García hits 2-run homer in 10th, Nationals beat Rays 4-2

 NUMBERS

 Soto has reached base safely in 19 straight games.
 His longest streak is a 21-game run from Aug.
 24-Sept.
 16, 2018. … .
-Rays SS Willy Adames went 0 for 4, including three strikeouts, and has two hits in his last 32 at-bats.
+Adames went 0 for 4, including three strikeouts, and has two hits in his last 32 at-bats.

 LOOKING AHEAD